AnalogJ/lexicon/docs/developer_guide.rst

 Test against the live API
 -------------------------

-First let's validate that your provider shows up in the CLI
+First let's validate that your provider shows up in the CLI.

 .. code-block:: bash